distillpub/post--multimodal/src/paper.md

 A Guided Tour of Neuron Families
 </h2>

 What features exist in CLIP models?
-In this section, we examine neurons found in the final convolutional layer of the image side across four models.
-Each consists of thousands of neurons, so for our preliminary analysis we looked at feature visualizations, the dataset examples that most activated the neuron, and the English words which most activated the neuron when rastered as images.
-This revealed an incredible diversity of features:
+In this section, we examine neurons found in the final convolutional layer of the vision side across four models.
+A majority of these neurons are interpretable.<d-footnote>We checked a sample of 50 neurons from this layer and classified them as interpretable, polysemantic, or uninterpretable.
+We found that 76% of the sampled neurons were interpretable.
+(As a 95% confidence interval, that’s between 64% and 88%.)
+18% were polysemantic but with interpretable facets, and 6% were as yet uninterpretable.</d-footnote> Each layer consists of thousands of neurons, so for our preliminary analysis we looked at feature visualizations, the dataset examples that most activated the neuron, and the English words which most activated the neuron when rastered as images.
+This revealed an incredible diversity of features, a sample of which we share below:

-<Todo to="Nick" value={5}>Chris deleted the ‘most neurons are interpretable’ comment.
-Talk to Chris about evidence that would convince him to add it back in. (eg. try to categorize the top 100 neurons).</Todo>

 import NeuronFamilies from './diagrams/NeuronFamilies.svelte'